YonseiDrone/ros-tutorials/docs/02_ros_noetic_basic/4_rostime_sleep_and_spin.md

-# 2.4 ros Time, Sleeping, Rates and Spinning
+# 2.4 Time, Sleeping, Rates and Spinning

 ## Section 1.
 ROS Time and Duration